Introducing DASEP: the doubly asymmetric simple exclusion process: Future work

 \section{Future work}

 Three main potential directions for future work are indicated.
 One is that further results should be obtained with a view to eventually proving Conjecture \ref{conj:name1}.
-It is now proven for $D=\textnormal{DASEP}(3,p,2)$ and the suggestion would be to prove it for $D=\textnormal{DASEP}(n,2,2)$ and $D=\textnormal{DASEP}(n,2,q)$ before eventually proceeding to $D=\textnormal{DASEP}(n,p,q)$.
+We proved it for $\textnormal{{\DASEP}}(3,p,2)$ and the suggestion would be to prove it for $\textnormal{{\DASEP}}(n,2,2)$ and $\textnormal{{\DASEP}}(n,2,q)$ before eventually proceeding to $\textnormal{{\DASEP}}(n,p,q)$.
 Similarly considering the case where $0$ represents a ball with species $0$ rather than the absence of a species is a variant that should be explored.
-The other, and more ambitious, possible goal for future research would be to come up with a complete combinatorial characterization of the steady state probabilities for the DASEP.
-For the ASEP, this has been done in ~\cite{multiline} and ~\cite{martin} leading to a deep relationship being discovered between the ASEP and Macdonald polynomials.
-To the extent Conjecture \ref{conj:name1} can be proven, the ratios between steady state probabilities is different for the ASEP than for the DASEP, suggesting there is more combinatorial structure to be discovered.
+The other, and more ambitious, possible goal for future research would be to come up with a complete combinatorial characterization of the steady state probabilities for the {\DASEP}.
+For the {\ASEP}, this has been done in~\cite{multiline} and~\cite{martin} leading to a deep relationship being discovered between the {\ASEP} and Macdonald polynomials.